Chart Color Schemes

 Sydenham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Sydenham's dwelling structure, as per the latest Census, consisted of 64.7% houses and 35.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 81.3% houses and 18.7% other dwellings.
-Home ownership in Sydenham was at 29.1%, with the rest being mortgaged (39.1%) or rented (31.8%).
+Dwelling structure in Sydenham, as evaluated at the latest Census, comprised 64.7% houses and 35.3% other dwellings.
+In comparison, Melbourne metro had 81.3% houses and 18.7% other dwellings.
+Home ownership in Sydenham was 29.1%, with mortgaged dwellings at 39.1% and rented ones at 31.8%.
 The median monthly mortgage repayment was $1,680, below Melbourne metro's average of $1,700.
-Median weekly rent was $369, compared to Melbourne metro's $346.
+Median weekly rent in Sydenham was $369, compared to Melbourne metro's $346.
 Nationally, Sydenham's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing